It’s undeniable that Illinois has its own vibrant culture, ranging from unique Illinois slang words and phrases to exclusive customs!

 12. Alligator Pear – Another Name For An Avocado:

-Avocado has become popular recently, but it dates back to the Aztecs of Mexico, who used it as a staple crop!
+Although avocados have become popular recently, they date back to the Aztecs of Mexico, who used them as a staple crop!

 Nowadays, many people enjoy avocados as nutrient-rich snacks or refreshing components in salads and sandwiches – little do they know they are consuming Illinois slang!